akiradeveloper/sorock/README.md

   - Tested with 1000 shards.
   - Batched heartbeat optimization is implemented.
 - Based on [Tonic](https://github.com/hyperium/tonic) and efficient gRPC streaming is exploited in log replication and snapshot.
-- [Phi Accrual Failure Detector](https://github.com/akiradeveloper/phi-detector) is used for leader failure detection.
-The adaptive algorithm allows you to not choose a fixed timeout number in prior to deployment and makes it possible to deploy Raft node in even geo-distributed environment.
+- Phi Accrual Failure Detector is used for leader failure detection.
+The adaptive algorithm allows you to not choose a fixed timeout number before deployment and makes it possible to deploy Raft node in even geo-distributed environment where the latency between nodes isn't identical.

+## Related Projects

+- [sorock-monitor](https://github.com/akiradeveloper/sorock-monitor): Monitoring tool to watch the log state in a cluster.
+Implementing using [ratatui](https://github.com/ratatui/ratatui).
+- [phi-detector](https://github.com/akiradeveloper/phi-detector): Implementation of Phi Accrual Failure Detector in Rust.

 ## Author

-Akira Hayakawa
+Name: Akira Hayakawa
-EMail: ruby.wktk@gmail.com
+Email: ruby.wktk@gmail.com